Articles

 2. Do you have a relatively long sales cycle or a short one?

-3. Are you running an affiliate, referral, or reseller program?
-(If you’re running two or more, look at different examples for each.)
+3. What type of partner programs are you running?
+If you’re running two or more, look at different examples for each.

-In a cost-per-acquisition model, you have a few options in terms of the frequency of payout.
-You could offer a one-time payout like Nextiva, which offers partners $100 per phone line sold.
-You could offer a percentage of the sale, like Landingi which offers 25% of every sale for the entire lifetime of a customer.
-Or you could choose a combination of both, like Oribi, which offers $500 per subscription and 20% of revenue over a customer’s lifetime.
+In a cost per acquisition model you have a few options in terms of the frequency of payout.
+You could offer a one-time payout of $100 per subscription sold.
+You could offer a percentage of the sale, like 25% of every sale for the entire lifetime of a customer.
+Or you could choose a combination of both by offering $100 per subscription and 10% of revenue over a customer’s lifetime.

 7. Will you tier your program?

 Tiering can be an incredibly powerful tool that allows partners to start off easily and get more and more love as they drive more value.
 Often vendors will separate tiers by a revenue or leads threshold.
-For example, bronze partners sell $10,000 a month, silver partners sell $20,000 a month, and gold sell $30,000.
-Higher tiers may be rewarded with a higher percentage of revenue — for example, 10% for bronze partners, 15% for silver partners, and 20% for gold partners.
+For example, bronze partners sell $10K a month, silver partners sell $20K a month, and gold sell $30K.
+Higher tiers may be commissioned with a higher percentage of revenue — for example, 10% for bronze partners, 15% for silver partners and 20% for gold partners.

 Tiers can also serve as a motivational tactic that encourages your partners to constantly strive for the next level.
-Many who give leads as a reward only give them to the highest tier because once the partner has proven themselves by reaching that level, it makes sense for the organization to send you a lot more business.
+Programs that offer commissions on leads might only give them to the highest tier because once the partner has proven themselves by reaching that level, it makes sense for the organization to invest further in the partnership by sending the partner more business.

-While there are best practices that apply broadly, no two businesses are exactly alike.
-By thinking through these questions, you’ll design a rewards structure entirely customized for your unique business and your goals.
+While there are best practices that apply broadly, no two businesses are exactly alike in B2B SaaS.
+By thinking through these questions, you’ll design a commission structure entirely customized for your unique business and goals.
 It’s worth investing time into because if you, like the hippo and the oxpecker, can figure out a mutually beneficial arrangement, then you’ll have an extremely rewarding journey ahead.

 Did you find this content helpful?